matklad/terminal-editor/plan.md

 - [X] Make "goto definition" work for such paths.
 - [X] If possible, highlight background for prompt line(s) differently, such that even in an empty terminal the first line is highlighted.
+- [ ] Let's change the logic to use the _left_ rather than the _right_ pane for the editor.
+- [ ] Syntax highlighting works semantically, but it requires special support from the color theme to actually set the colors.
+Let's use some standard tokens and scopes, even if they are not a prefect semantic match.